blazeinfosec/Flame/README.txt

 git clone https://github.com/blazeinfosec/Flame.git
 ```

-In order to get the things working, please install the Nokogiri and Optarse libraries.
+In order to get the things working, please make sure that Nokogiri and Optarse libraries are
+installed.

 ```
 gem install nokogiri